 Don’t Try To Pick, Squeeze, or Pop

 As tempting as it may be, those with cystic acne, or acne in general, should refrain from picking, squeezing, or popping their pimples or breakouts.
-By touching your face, you increase the possibility of spreading the same bacteria that can cause even more breakouts.
+By touching your face, you increase the possibility of spreading the same bacteria, which can cause even more breakouts.
 Trying to pick at or pop cystic acne can even cause scarring and will most likely be very painful.

 If you are struggling with cystic acne or another dermatological issue, we are here for you!
 Blue Ridge Dermatology is proud to offer medical and cosmetic dermatological services that can help you get the results you want.
-If you are interested in making a skincare plan, call our office today at 919-781-1050, or visit our website to book an appointment.
+If you are interested in making a skincare plan, call our office today at 919-781-1050.